LiskArchive/lisk-legacy-docs/custom-transactions.md

 ## What are custom transactions?

-Transactions are the essential part of the blockchain applications created using Lisk SDK.
+Transactions are the essential part of blockchain applications created using Lisk's SDK.

 The Lisk SDK provides a class [BaseTransaction](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts) from which developers can inherit and extend from, to create __custom transaction types__.
 The application-specific business logic for custom transaction types is defined according to an abstract [interface](#interface) that is common across all transaction types.

-All of the default transaction types of the Lisk SDK transactions implement the abstract interface of the base transaction, and therefore can be used as a role model for custom transactions.
+All of the default transaction types of the Lisk SDK transactions implement the abstract interface of the base transaction, and therefore the base transaction can be used as a model for custom transactions.
-It's also possible to inherit from one of the default transaction types, in order to extent or modify them.
+It's also possible to inherit from one of the default transaction types, in order to extend or modify them.

-The default transaction types each implement a different use-case of the Lisk network, i.e:
+Each default transaction type implements a different use-case of the Lisk network, i.e:

 0. Balance transfer (type 0),
 1. Second signature registration (type 1)